History of Tait Communications

 2020s and Beyond

-In 2020, Tait operated with little disruption through the COVID-19 pandemic, due to New Zealand's resilient response.
-Tait solutions could be manufactured and delivered around the world through a difficult time.
+In 2020, Tait operated with little disruption through the COVID-19 pandemic, due to New Zealand's resilient response, allowing Tait solutions to be manufactured and delivered around the world through a difficult time.